Explore Nature at Its Best: Paradise Hills Native Garden in San Diego, California

 Located in the heart of San Diego, Paradise Hills Native Garden is a unique gem that offers visitors a chance to connect with nature.
 This garden, situated on the site of a former landfill, is now a thriving all-native plant, water-wise, and pollinator-friendly demonstration garden.
 It features a diverse range of California native plants, creating various themed habitat gardens that both preserve local flora and fauna and educate visitors about sustainable gardening practices.
 The garden is a collaborative effort between community members and organizations like the Master Gardener Association of San Diego County, making it a vibrant hub for community engagement and environmental learning.
 With its picturesque setting and educational opportunities, Paradise Hills Native Garden is an ideal spot to meet friends and enjoy the beauty of nature while supporting local conservation efforts.

-Here's what people think of Paradise Hills Native Garden
+What people think of Paradise Hills Native Garden, based on reviews

 As of recent, Paradise Hills Native Garden holds a 4.8-star rating based on 17 reviews.